lrasata/locations-api/README.md

 to fetch data related to cities and countries.

-To be able to deploy [Trip planner web app](https://github.com/lrasata/trip-planner-web-app) (React + TypeScript web app) in a secure way on S3 + CloudFront, it must provide a secret `API_KEY` in the header of an authenticated request.
+To be able to deploy [Trip planner web app](https://github.com/lrasata/trip-planner-web-app) (React + TypeScript web app) securely on S3 + CloudFront, it must provide a secret `API_KEY` in the header of an authenticated request.

 But the challenge is, to inject secrets securely in a React + Vite app, secrets must be separated from the frontend and a backend must be used to access them. **There is no secure way to keep a secret in a public browser app.**